reedbryan/twenty-questions/README.md

 Question: "_________?"
 ```
-[Testing](https://chatgpt.com/share/67ddcfbb-7428-800b-9fde-a7f53b0c90b7) with random words and questions, searching for flaws and checking certain senarios.
-Problem with rule 2.
-I ask if it is the word and it says "yes, your getting very close now!".
-Lol.
+I found a problem with rule #2.
+I give it correct answer and instead of ending the game it says "yes, your getting very close now!".
+This is bad (See [V2 convo](https://chatgpt.com/share/67ddcfbb-7428-800b-9fde-a7f53b0c90b7)).

 #### **Version 3**
-Small edits to check #2.
+Small edits to rule #2, addition of rule #3.
 ```md
 Answer the question listed below like you are being asked questions in a game of twenty questions where your word is "_____".
 Before answering, go through the following checks one at a time and in order 1 to 3:
 1. If the question does not have a reasonable yes or no answer or does not relate to the game.
 Respond with: "You question must have a yes or no answer, please ask another".